epfl-mobots/tdm-python/examples/computer/readme.md

 ## events.py

 Create a connection to the tdm, lock the first robot, compile an Aseba program whose source code is in a string and run it.
 The Thymio program sends events to the computer.
 These events are received and displayed.

+## sound.py

+Demonstration of running a one-line program to call a native function.
+Contrary to variables which can be observed or changed directly, native functions can be executed only with a program running on the Thymio.
+This program plays one of the 9 system sounds.